alban-read/Scheme-Windows-Workspace/App/docs/graphics.md

 - The shell app has a view that displays an image.
 - All graphics operations take place to a single **off-screen bitmap**.
 - The image is displayed when the **show** function is called.
-- The graphics functions are simple.

 ------

-There is one image bitmap at any time that these commands write on.
+There is a single active image that these commands draw on.

 ------